PacificCommunity/seapodym-codebase/README.md

   The following libraries should be installed:

+    * libxml2
+    * AUTODIF

-    **libxml2** library is used to read and write all application parameters in the XML file.
+   The libxml2 library is used to read and write all application parameters in the XML file.
 If not installed already, you can download and build the library from ftp://xmlsoft.org/libxml2

-    **AUTODIF** libraries provide an array language extension to C ++.
-Visit the [ADMB project](https://github.com/admb-project/admb) page and follow the instructions for [building from source](https://github.com/admb-project/admb/blob/main/docs/install/BuildingSourceUnix.md) of the latest release of the ADModel Builder software, which includes Autodif libraries.
+   The AUTODIF libraries provide an array language extension to C ++ and can be installed as a part of the ADModel Builder software.
+Visit the [ADMB project](https://github.com/admb-project/admb) page and follow the instructions for [quick installation](https://github.com/admb-project/admb/blob/main/docs/install/QuickStartUnix.md) or [building from source](https://github.com/admb-project/admb/blob/main/docs/install/BuildingSourceUnix.md) of the latest release of the ADMB software.

   Once ADMB software is installed, in the .bashrc file declare environment variable pointing to it, as follows:

-    ```
     export ADMB_HOME=/your-path-to-admb-folder/
-    ```

   In the case when shared libraries are to be used, add the following line in the .bashrc: